Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-Wounded Soldiers and MEDDAC Soldiers check-in at Mower Processing Center which is located on Harmon Avenue.
-All other Soldiers check-in at the Marne Reception Center at the intersection of Harmon Avenue, Hase Road and Pony Soldier Avenue on Fort Stewart.
+Wounded soldiers and U.S. Army Medical Department Activity (MEDDAC) soldiers check-in at Mower Processing Center which is located on Harmon Avenue.
+All other soldiers check-in at the Marne Reception Center at the intersection of Harmon Avenue, Hase Road and Pony Soldier Avenue on Fort Stewart.
 Contact the Marne Reception Center at 912-767-0115 for questions or other concerns.
 A few days will be spent here for initial in-processing.

 Please check with the Official Mail Distribution Center (OMDC) for the holding of early arrival of mail; I.D. cards must be shown.
 The OMDC is located in the same building as the post office, Building 418B.
 The mailing address for OMDC for incoming personnel is; 845 Hase Road, Suite 102 Fort Stewart, GA 31315.
 As soon as an exact unit is assigned, complete in-processing at the mailroom of unit.
 No matter the rank or the living arrangement, the unit's mail clerks need to know of the assignment.

-Soldiers and Family Members on official (PCS) and temporary duty (TDY) orders to and from the installation have priority at Army Lodging on the Installation.
+Soldiers and family members on official (PCS) and temporary duty (TDY) orders to and from the installation have priority at Army Lodging on the Installation.
 Reservations can be accepted up to one year in advance.
 Limited rooms are available for Soldiers with pets at Army Lodging.
-There is a nonrefundable fee of $45 for pets and an additional charge of $3 per night per pet up to a maximum of 2 pets.
+There is a nonrefundable fee of $45 for pets and an additional charge of $3 per night per pet up to a maximum of two pets.
 Up to date veterinarian records are required when checking in.
-Single and unaccompanied Soldiers, E1 through E4, will be assigned to a room in the post barracks.
+Single and unaccompanied soldiers, E1 through E4, will be assigned to a room in the post barracks.

 Army Community Service (ACS) Relocation Readiness offers a variety of services and resources to eliminate the stress associated with relocating.
 Stop by ACS and pick-up your Welcome Packet; it includes phone directories, maps, and local information.
 The Loan Closet has basic household items available for soldiers and families arriving or leaving HAAF while their household goods are in transit (please bring a copy of assignment orders and an ID card).
 We also offer a Newcomers EXPO that brings in agencies and organizations from on and off post to provide information on what is available in the Savannah area.
 Call the ACS Relocation Program Coordinator at 912-315-6816 for more information.